humdrum-tools/humdrum-documentation/guide/ch11/index.md

 at the beginning of measure 2.
 In addition, the rest token \``r`\' has been echoed just prior to the barline.

-Depending on the regular expression given, the **-b** option can used for a variety of specialized intervals.
+Depending on the regular expression given, the <span class="option">b</span> option can used for a variety of specialized intervals.
 For example, suppose that we wanted to avoid calculating intervals between the last note of a phrase and the first note of the next phrase.
 In the